ZipiRo/CharGraph-1.2/README.md

 #### API Reference

+  The template.cpp is a good start, to test if it's working

   The CharGraph++ will have an API in the future, until then this is a basic runtime:

   ```cpp